What is Scareware?

 Don't Fall Victim to Scareware

-What is scareware?
-You're surfing the Net and all of a sudden a screen pops up warning you there is a problem on your computer.
+You're surfing the Net and a popup warns you there is a problem on your computer.
 You're not sure if it's real or not, so what do you do?
+Here's another example.
+Windows displays a cryptic error code, and you Google it to find a solution.
+A free download promises to diagnose the problem, but after running the program, it demands money to apply the fix.
 Be careful, it could be scareware.
 I define scareware like this:

 SCAREWARE: Software that is created for the purpose of tricking people into downloading or purchasing it, when in reality it's either unnecessary, marginally useful, or outright dangerous.
 Scareware programs often run a fake or cursory scan, then present the user with a list of hazards that must be corrected.
 Fixing these "problems" then requires the user to pay a fee for a "full" or "registered" version of the software.

 BOTTOM LINE: Do not click, do not pass go, do not fall for the scam.
-If you have ANY doubts, ask a computer savvy friend or your tech support person at work.
-If you have no friends and no job, just close the popup using the little X in the upper right hand corner.
+If you have ANY doubts about a popup or error message, ask a computer savvy friend or your tech support person at work.
+If you have no friends and no job, try Googling the message on your screen.

 What About the REAL Error Messages?

-AVG anti-virus alert Your anti-virus or anti-spyware program may find something, and ask you if it should be deleted or quarantined.
+Your anti-virus program may find something, and ask you if it should be deleted or quarantined.
 If you recognize the warning as definitely coming from a security tool you have installed, then it should be safe to heed to warning.
-Again, when in doubt, just close the message without clicking on anything inside the popup window.

 And of course take pro-active measures to protect yourself.
 Use a firewall to lock out intruders.
-See my articles Do I Need a Firewall? and Free Firewall Protection for more info on firewalls.
+See my article Do I Need a Firewall? for more info on firewalls.
 Install high-quality anti-virus and anti-spyware protection.
-My article Should I Buy Anti-Spyware or Anti-Virus Software? will point you to some excellent FREE tool to protect against viruses, spyware and other cybernasties.
+My article Free Anti-Virus Software will point you to some excellent FREE tool to protect against viruses, spyware and other cybernasties.

 Have you been affected by scareware?
 Do you have any tips, words of warning, or questions?
 Post a comment below...